2021 Florida first-time homebuyer assistance programs

 Florida Homeownership Loan Program (FL HLP)

 This program gives buyers up to $10,000 in a second amortizing mortgage at 3 percent.
 The mortgage must be paid off over 15 years unless you move, in which case the balance must be paid in full.

 Note: These programs must be used with a Florida Housing loan program.

 Now that you have the lowdown on what help is available to buy your first home in Florida, you’re ready to take the next steps.
 For full details on loan programs and requirements, visit Florida Housing’s website.
 Keep in mind that Florida Housing is not a lender and doesn’t make borrowing decisions.
 Reach out to one of its approved lenders to apply for a mortgage or learn more details about which program best meets your needs.
-Keep in mind that lenders may have their own varying income and credit rules to qualify for a loan.
+Note that lenders may have their own income and credit rules to qualify for a loan.

 Nearby states first-time homebuyer programs